JustFiesta/microservices-deployment/terraform/README.md

 ## TODO

-- add info about global resources in environments/global
+- add info about global resources in environments/global (only one ECR per whole project is supported)
 - add info about changing only one env at a time due to workflow limitations (tf plan filename race condition)

 ## Directory Structure